14 tips for visiting Pompeii (plus how to climb Vesuvius)

 March, April and May can be the best time to visit Pompeii and all the other attractions in the area.
 March can be a little chilly with a few days of rain, but cooler temperatures are good for exploring the ruins.

-Pompeii is open as normal on Good Friday, Easter Sunday and Easter Monday, which in 2024 falls at the very end of March (Easter Sunday is March 31 2024).
+Pompeii is open as normal on Good Friday, Easter Sunday and Easter Monday, which in 2025 falls towards the end of April (Easter Sunday is April 20 2025).
 Trains and buses to Pompeii will also be running but to a holiday schedule with reduced frequency.

 I visited Pompeii, Vesuvius and Herculaneum in mid April and thought it was the perfect time to take a trip to this part of Italy.
 The weather was warm and sunny but not too hot, and at Herculaneum in particular the spring flowers were beautiful.
 Summer opening hours start on April 1, giving you an extra two hours to explore (I needed it!).